JuliaPackageMirrors/AutoTypeParameters.jl/README.md

    unless you an something of an expert Julia user, you should not need this.

 1. Neither `freeze()` nor `thaw()` are efficient.

+1. The encoded value is rather long and hard to read.